ETS Score Cancellation Policy

 If ETS cancels a test administration and you incurred travel costs to get to the test center, you may be eligible for reimbursement of reasonable and documented travel expenses for yourself only within 30 days of your original test date.
 Refunds are in U.S. dollars.
 When you contact TOEFL® Services, have appropriate receipts available and be prepared to provide the following information:

 - A description of the problem

 When there is information that ETS considers sufficient to indicate that a test taker has engaged in any activity that affects score validity, ETS may cancel the test taker's scores and may ban the test taker from future ETS tests.
 In addition, when there is information that ETS considers sufficient that the administrator of the test did not comply with regulations, some or all scores from that administration may be held or canceled.

 For test takers outside the United States, ETS may also inform score recipients of the reason(s) for the score cancellation and may also disclose the reason(s) for score cancellation in certain group cases.
 Note: This policy applies only to test takers outside the United States.
 For more detailed information, see Why and How ETS Questions TOEFL® Scores.

-ETS reserves the right to take any action — including, but not limited to, dismissing you from the test center, cancelling your scores and banning you from future testing — for failure to comply with test administration regulations or the test center administrator's instructions.
-If you are dismissed from the test center or your scores are cancelled, your scores will not be reported, and your test fee will not be refunded.
+ETS reserves the right to take any action — including, but not limited to, dismissing you from the test center, terminating your test, cancelling your scores and banning you from future testing — for failure to comply with test administration regulations, the test center administrator's or test proctor's instructions.
+If you are dismissed from the test center, your test is terminated or your scores are canceled, your scores will not be reported, and your test fee will not be refunded.